kirillApanasiuk/CleanningManagement/README.md

 **An endpoint must always validate the provided data and respond with adequate http status codes in case of success or error.**

 ### Database, DbContext, ef core
-You can reuse the DbContext in `CleaningManagement.DAL\CleaningManagementDbContext.cs` that uses an in memory database, but you're allowed to use a different setup if prefered
+You can reuse the DbContext in `CleaningManagement.DAL\CleaningManagementDbContext.cs` that uses an in memory database, but you're allowed to use a different setup if prefered.

 ---
 ## Cleaning Plan Model